-- 2. The left pane of the Activity Center displays a list of the 10 devices for which you have most recently used the Activity Center, with the current device at the top of the list.
-To use the Activity Center for any of the other recently used devices or to view historical logs for the tools or actions that have been run on those devices, click on the device name. - 3.
-Click the search bar.
-A list appears of the default tools or actions that are available for the selected device.
-Click one of these tools or actions, or use the search bar to search for a tool or action that is not listed.
-The following default tools are available in the Activity Center: - Availability.
+- 1. Access the Action Runner for devices in one of the following ways: - On the Devices page, open the Device Drawer for a particular device.
+Click the search bar in the Tools pane. - On the Device Investigator page, click the [Tools] button in the top navigation bar. - Click [Activity] in the navigation bar at the top of any page in SL1.
+Click the search bar. - 2.
+When you click the search bar, a list appears of the default tools, actions, or custom links that are available for the selected device.
+Click one of these tools, actions, or custom links, or use the search bar to search for a tool or action that is not listed.
+The following default tools are available in the Action Runner: - Availability.
 Displays the results of an availability check of the device, using the port and protocol specified in the Availability Port and Availability Protocol fields on the [Settings] tab for this device. - Ping.
 Displays statistics returned by the ping tool.
 The ping tool sends a packet to the device's IP address (the one used by SL1 to communicate with the device) and waits for a reply.
 SL1 then displays the number of seconds it took to receive a reply from the device and the number of bytes returned from the device.
-If the device has an IPv6 address, SL1 uses the appropriate IPv6 ping command. - Whols.
+If the device has an IPv6 address, SL1 uses the appropriate IPv6 ping command. - Who Is.
 Displays information about the device's IP, including the organization that registered the IP and contacts within that organization. - Port Scan.
 Displays a list of all open ports on the device at the time of the scan. - Deep Port Scan.
 Displays a list of all open ports and as much detail about each open port as the deep port scanner can retrieve. - ARP Lookup.
 Displays a list of IP addresses for the device and the resolved Ethernet physical address (MAC address) for each IP address.